A Fight of Intrepidity: Siege of Fort Watson

 By the night of April 22, the notched and fastened logs were assembled as the tower rose toward to the sky and was later placed within striking distance of the outpost.
 At dawn, covering fire from a detachment of Maryland Continentals allowed riflemen to climb into the crow’s nest of the tower and unload musket fire into the fort.

-Under surprise fire from above, McKay and his men crawled to avoid the sharpshooters, to no avail.
+Under surprise fire from above, McKay and his men crawled to avoid the sharpshooters, but to no avail.
 Now distracted, Lee and Marion’s men rushed to break through the field fortifications with their axes and storm the fort.
 Again, Marion offered terms of surrender.

 Seeing the inevitable assault, and having been shot during the siege, McKay and his men laid down their arms in defeat.

 Lt.
-Colonel Lee would later recall the battle in his memoir, writing “A party of riflemen, being ready, took post in the Maham tower the moment it was completed; and a detachment of musketry, under the cover of the riflemen, moved to make a lodgment in the enemy’s ditch, supported by the legion infantry with fixed bayonets.
+Colonel Lee would later recall the battle in his memoir, writing: “A party of riflemen, being ready, took post in the Maham tower the moment it was completed; and a detachment of musketry, under the cover of the riflemen, moved to make a lodgment in the enemy’s ditch, supported by the legion infantry with fixed bayonets.
 Such was the effect of the fire from the riflemen, having thorough command of every part of the fort, from the relative supereminence of the tower, that every attempt to resist the lodgment was crushed.
 The commandant, finding every resource cut off, hung out the white flag.”

 Fort Watson was taken on April 23 and subsequently destroyed, with the capture of all 114 men.
 Only two Continental soldiers died during the siege.